aiven/aiven-docs/docs/platform/reference/service-ip-address.md

 :::note
 Aiven also offer the ability to define
-[static IP addresses](/docs/platform/concepts/static-ips) in case you need them a service.
-For more information about how to obtain a static IP and assign it to a particular service, please check the
+[static IP addresses](/docs/platform/concepts/static-ips) if you need them in a service.
+For more information about obtaining a static IP and assigning it to a particular service, see the
 [related guide](/docs/platform/howto/static-ip-addresses).
 :::